Can benign paroxysmal positional vertigo (BPPV) return? If so, what can I do?

-However, it may be possible to treat recurrent BPPV at home by performing a series of movements at the time an episode occurs.
-Patients will receive information on ways to handle recurrences on their own or they can work with a physical therapist to develop a plan.
+However, it may be possible to treat recurrent BPPV at home by performing a series of movements when an episode occurs.
+Patients will receive information on ways to handle recurrences on their own, or they can work with an audiologist or physical therapist to develop a plan.

 Another method is to sit toward the foot of the bed, leaving enough room to lay back with your head resting comfortably at the end of the bed, slightly extended.
 Be careful not to overextend your neck, as this may aggravate existing neck problems.
 If your symptoms are severe, you may need assistance to complete the maneuver.

 However, before drugs are taken, it is usually best to try the particle repositioning procedure first.
 It is a very safe and rapid way to relieve symptoms and reduce the chance for falls.
 Medications should not be taken for a long period of time.